-You qualify for the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$6,550 limit for the plan year.
+You qualify for the Catastrophic Coverage Stage when your out-of-pocket costs (what you pay including coverage gap discount program payments) have reached the \$6,550 limit for the plan year.
 Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the plan year.